-This laboratory provides a technical research and graduate teaching concentration on the use of geophysical survey and remote sensing techniques to aid in archaeological fieldwork.
+Research and graduate teaching concentration on the use of near-surface geophysical survey and remote sensing techniques to aid in archaeological fieldwork.

 Three dimensional representation of graves in the Prather Cemetery used as comparative samples for a Ground Penetrating Radar (GPR) survey at Raven Run Nature Sanctuary, Fayette County, Kentucky.
 Henry, Edward R. 2006.
 A Geophysical Survey of the Prather Property at Raven Run Nature Sanctuary, Fayette County, Kentucky.
 Kentucky Archaeological Survey Report No. 139.
 Lexington, Kentucky.